8ta4/see/DONTREADME.md

 > Will the service worker connected to a native host go inactive?

-No. [Connecting to a native messaging host using chrome.runtime.connectNative() will keep a service worker alive.](https://developer.chrome.com/docs/extensions/develop/concepts/service-workers/lifecycle#:~:text=Connecting%20to%20a%20native%20messaging%20host%20using%20chrome.runtime.connectNative()%20will%20keep%20a%20service%20worker%20alive.)
+No. "[Connecting to a native messaging host using chrome.runtime.connectNative() will keep a service worker alive.](https://developer.chrome.com/docs/extensions/develop/concepts/service-workers/lifecycle#:~:text=Connecting%20to%20a%20native%20messaging%20host%20using%20chrome.runtime.connectNative()%20will%20keep%20a%20service%20worker%20alive.)"

 > Does the CLI connect to a WebSocket on the Native Messaging host?